TheRaphael0000/tahm-ken.ch/readme.md

 - [x] use role identifications for ordering the champions in the optimized compositions
 - [x] move the "how to use" on the corresponding pages (modal dialog)
 - [x] add more filters for optimized compositions (for champions role for example) -> became the stupidity level metric
+- [x] select the 'correct' server by default depending on the ip address

 ## install
 you need python